The Adventures of Tintin (TV series): Production

 The series used traditional animation techniques and adheres closely to the original books, going so far as to transpose some frames from the original books directly to the screen.
-In the episodes "Destination Moon" and "Explorers on the Moon," 3D animation was used for the moon rocket—an unusual step in 1989.
+In the episodes "Destination Moon" and "Explorers on the Moon", 3-D animation was used for the moon rocket — an unusual step in 1991.
 Each frame of the animation was then printed and recopied onto celluloid, hand painted in gouache, and then laid onto a painted background.

 Artistically, the series chose a constant style, unlike in the books.
 In the books, the images had been drawn over the course of 47 years, during which Hergé's style developed considerably.
 However, later televised episodes, such as the "Moon" stories and "Tintin in America", clearly demonstrate the artists' development throughout the production of the television series.
 The series' original production language was English, but all visuals (road signs, posters, and settings) remained in French.
 Backgrounds in the show were more detailed and more cinematic shots were featured than in the original books.